 If they didn’t add an option for autosave, then most people would not even play it because it wouldn’t be up to par with the industry standard.
-We do wish they add a quicksave button so that you can save it just in case something happens.
+We wish they add a quicksave button so you can save it just in case something happens.
 It is not a Bethesda game, but it would be nice to give us an extra option to do so if we want to.

 Do you lose your progress if the game crashes?